junxit/us-congress-bills-110/metadata.md

 - 2007-05-22 — Referred to the Subcommittee on Livestock, Dairy, and Poultry.
 - 2007-05-22 — Referred to the Subcommittee on Specialty Crops, Rural Development, and Foreign Agriculture.
 - 2007-05-22 — Subcommittee Consideration and Mark-up Session Held.
+- 2007-05-24 — Forwarded by Subcommittee to Full Committee (Amended) by Voice Vote .
+- 2007-05-24 — Subcommittee Consideration and Mark-up Session Held.
+- 2007-05-31 — Executive Comment Requested from USDA.
+- 2007-06-06 — Forwarded by Subcommittee to Full Committee (Amended) by Voice Vote .
+- 2007-06-06 — Subcommittee Consideration and Mark-up Session Held.
+- 2007-06-07 — Forwarded by Subcommittee to Full Committee (Amended) by Voice Vote .
+- 2007-06-07 — Subcommittee Consideration and Mark-up Session Held.
+- 2007-06-14 — Forwarded by Subcommittee to Full Committee (Amended) by Voice Vote .
+- 2007-06-14 — Subcommittee Consideration and Mark-up Session Held.
+- 2007-06-19 — Forwarded by Subcommittee to Full Committee (Amended) by Voice Vote .
+- 2007-06-19 — Subcommittee Consideration and Mark-up Session Held.
+- 2007-07-19 — Committee Consideration and Mark-up Session Held.
+- 2007-07-19 — Ordered to be Reported (Amended) by Voice Vote.
+- 2007-07-23 — Committee on Foreign Affairs discharged.
+- 2007-07-23 — Committee on Foreign Affairs discharged.
+- 2007-07-23 — Mr. Peterson (MN) asked unanimous consent that the Committee on Agriculture have until midnight on July 23 to file a report on H.R.
+2419.
+Agreed to without objection.
+- 2007-07-23 — Placed on the Union Calendar, Calendar No. 164.
+- 2007-07-23 — Reported (Amended) by the Committee on Agriculture.
+H. Rept.
+110-256, Part I.
+- 2007-07-23 — Reported (Amended) by the Committee on Agriculture.
+H. Rept.
+110-256, Part I.